 Persistent form of dumping often results in disruption of local competition in the foreign countries, which is not the case in temporary forms of dumping such as sporadic dumping.
 Aggressive selling of goods at rock-bottom prices leads to the destruction of small companies and producers.
 They are forced to close down their businesses because they are unable to match the prices, and consumers no longer buy their products.
 Thus, such dumping can have devastating effects on the lives and livelihood of thousands of people who are associated directly or indirectly with those products and product lines in that country.

 Persistent dumping always comes along with the risk of imposition of import duties and tariffs by the country where the products are being dumped.
 This will raise the price of those goods automatically.
 Thus, the dumping country/company will no longer be able to sell the products at low prices in the foreign country.
 It will dent the very purpose of capturing the foreign markets.

 Countries can also implement import quotas wherein import quantities of goods are restricted or fixed.
 An upper ceiling is set on the volume of goods that can be imported from a foreign country.
 This can be a dampener on the plans of the dumping company or nation.
 Apart from fixing the import quota, the country/the Government of a foreign country can totally debar the import from one or a few countries in general or for a few specific products.

-The Exporter engaged in practice of persistent dumping have to consider following points:
+The Exporter engaged in the practice of persistent dumping have to consider the following points:

 a) The product being dumped should have a constant demand.